 The more “boat-like” it is, the better its longevity and the more likely you could get insurance.

 Little things matter.
-For example, boats have their own wiring and electrical standards completely different from houses.
+For example, boats have their own wiring and electrical standards (check out my post for boat wiring basics for beginners) completely different from houses.
 All wires should be stranded copper cabling, which withstands vibrations better than solid conductors.
 Wire runs should be supported so that they don’t move around or chafe, which can cause potential fire hazards in the future.
 And to prevent corrosion, the wire must be tinned, and all connectors must be crimped and sealed with heat shrink, not soldered or connected by screws or wire nuts, as you might find in a land house.